 Douglas B. Weibel received his B.S. degree in chemistry in 1996 from the University of Utah (with Prof. C. Dale Poulter).
 From 1996-1997 he

-Doug has consulted for a range of public and privately-held companies in the areas of biotechnology, materials science, and law, and has participated in a range of advisory positions, including on-going roles with the Food and Drug Administration and the Department of Defense.
+Douglas has consulted for a range of public and privately-held companies in the areas of biotechnology, materials science, and law, and has participated in a range of government advisory positions in the areas of chemical and biological defense, infectious diseases, and biomedicine.

 His research interests span the fields of biochemistry, biophysics, chemistry, materials science and engineering, and microbiology.